randym/axlsx/README.md

 Please see the {file:CHANGELOG.md} document for past release information.

+# Known interoperability issues.
+As axslx implements the Office Open XML (ECMA-376 spec) much of the functionality is interoperable with other spreadsheet software.
+Below is a listing of some known issues.

+1. Libra Office
+   -  You must specify colors for your series. see examples/chart_colors.rb for an example.
+   - You must use data in your sheet for charts.
+You cannot use hard coded values.
+   -  Chart axis and gridlines do not render.
+I have a feeling this is related to themes, which axlsx does not implement at this time.

+2. Google Docs
+   - Images are known to not work with google docs
+   - border colors do not work
+   - Charts, for the most part, do not work.
+Google docs has some specific requirements about how the worksheet is set up to create a chart.

+3. Numbers
+   - you must set 'use_shared_strings' to true
+   - charts do not render

 #Thanks!

 Open source software is a community effort.
 None of this could have been